Finch-API/finch-docs/docs/Development-Guides/Data-Syncs.md

 For batch endpoints (`/employment`, `/individual`, `/pay-statement`) Finch syncs all of the data for the connection in one atomic operation.
 This ensures that all items in the batch response you receive are from the same data sync.

 ### Pay statement history
-Finch currently fetches pay statements from the start of two years from the sync time.
-For example, if a sync happens on 06/01/2022, pay statements from 01/01/2020 thru 06/01/2022 will be fetched.
+Finch currently fetches pay statements from the start of 2020.